 These traps are placed free of charge and moved to new sites every

 six weeks so that many areas can be monitored for fruit flies and

 other pests.
 At any given time, up to 12 properties per square mile

 are being monitored for insect pests.
 If established, pests such as

-the Mexican fruit fly, Mediterranean fruit fly, or Gypsy moth would
+the Mexican fruit fly, Mediterranean fruit fly, or Spongy moth would

 cause economic damage to both residential plantings and agricultural